 Apache Maven 3.1.1 or higher

-Follow these steps to download the code, build it, and deploy it.
-Make sure your WildFly application server is started before you run these steps.
+Make sure your WildFly application server is started before you continue.

 $ git clone https://github.com/keycloak/keycloak-quickstarts $ cd keycloak-quickstarts/app-profile-jee-vanilla $ mvn clean wildfly:deploy

-You should see some text scroll down in the application server console window.
-After the application is successfully deployed go to:
+During installation, you will see some text scroll by in the application server console window.

-The application is not secured by any identity provider, so anything you enter in the dialog box will result in a
+If you click Login, the browser will pop up a BASIC auth login dialog.
+However, the application is not yet secured by any identity provider, so anything you enter in the dialog box will result in a

 <subsystem xmlns="urn:jboss:domain:keycloak:1.1"> </subsystem>